-For a company considering introducing mezzanine financing to their balance sheet, it’s wise to weigh the pros and cons to best determine whether mezzanine is the right fit for their business.
+For a company considering introducing mezzanine financing to their balance sheet, it’s wise to weigh the pros and cons to best determine whether the mezzanine is the right fit for their business.

 - A mezzanine-led recapitalization often results in the existing owner retaining majority control of the company, controlling the board, management, etc.